 This simple, very easy to use system pulls the moisture from the room to prevent any harmful mold from forming, thus no lingering mold particles in the air for your family to breathe.
 Less coughing.
 Less worrying about allergies and less stress for you.

 Eva-Dry dehumidifiers absorb moisture using very thirsty silica gel beads.
-Once the unit is full, simply plug it in to “recharge.”
+Once the unit is full, simply plug it in to “renew.”
 It releases the water vapor and is renewable in as little as 12-14 hours.
 It is a safe, non-toxic defense against allergens and household odors.